EGR314Team308/Team308.github.io/Component Selection.md

 Pros: DMOS, PWM, 8V-40V, Fully integrated, control and power stage, Overcurrent protection

-Cons: Highest price out of the three, 2A output
+Cons: Second price out of the three, 2A output

 ### **Chosen part is Option 2**

 ![motor driver](https://raw.githubusercontent.com/EGR314Team308/Team308.github.io/main/motor%20driver.JPG)

-MP6513LGJ-Z, Bipolar Motor Driver Power Mosfet TSOT-23-6 is the cheapest option out of the three, but it also has other functions.
-It has thermal shutdown, undervoltage lockout, overvoltage protection and overheat protection.
+IFX9201SGAUMA1 is the one we use in class, it's the most familiar one although it is the most expensive out of the three, but it also has other functions.
+It has thermal shutdown, under-voltage lockout, overvoltage protection and overheat protection.
 Option 3 is also a good option but the voltage is too high.

 ## **Motor**